lenerd/au-syssec-e21-exercises/05_network_layer_security/readme.md

 sudo arpspoof -i <interface> -t <mobile> 192.168.3.X
 ```

 Contrary to the last session, you can still access the Web server `http://192.168.3.X:8000/` in your mobile.
 This is possible because ARP spoofing is ineffective here, since ARP does not resolve in the network `192.168.3.0` to which packets are _routed_.
 However, we can still impersonate the router.

-Choose randomly one address in the IP range `192.168.1/2.1-49` (depending if you are connected to `SYSSEC` or `NETSEC`) and configure this address as the gateway in your mobile device.
-You can use the same IP address you had before.
+Choose randomly one address in the IP range `192.168.1/2.1-49` (depending if you are connected to `SYSSEC` or `NETSEC`) and manually configure this address as the gateway in your mobile device.
+You can use the same IP address you had before from DHCP for your mobile device.
 Now run the ARP spoofing attack below:

 ```
 sudo arpspoof -i <interface> -t <mobile> <gateway>